Is Cordovan Worth It? A Complete Guide to the Fanciest Shoe Leather

 Popular Shell Cordovan Footwear

-Loafers are very common in shell, they are also the lowest priced models, Carmina’s are just under $700 bucks.
+Loafers are very common in shell, they are also some the lowest priced models: Carmina’s are just under $700 bucks.

 Alden is famous for its cordovan shoes.
 There’s a crazy collector’s market because it’s just so incredibly difficult to find their rare colors like Ravello, whiskey, and cigar.
 Not only do they produce the popular Indy in Cordovan, but their classic loafer is very popular.

-New companies like Grand Stone have been making limited releases of cordovan like their Edward Boot in Maduro shell and honey glazed Shell for a relatively low price of $695.
-A pair of Grant Stone loafers will set you back 674 bucks.
+New companies like Grant Stone have been making limited releases of cordovan like their Edward Boot in Maduro shell and honey glazed Shell for a relatively low price of $695.
+A pair of Grant Stone loafers will set you back 674 bucks, but they’re only occasionally available.

-Indonesian boot makers are well-known for making lovely cordovan boots at a much lower price.
+Indonesian bootmakers are well-known for making lovely cordovan boots at a much lower price; I’ve just picked up a pair from Midas Bootmaker myself.

 Who should buy Shell Cordovan Leather?